Immunohistochemistry: Antibody types

-Target antigen detection methods
+Detection methods

-The direct method is a one-step staining method and involves a labeled antibody (e.g. FITC-conjugated antiserum) reacting directly with the antigen in tissue sections.
+The direct method is a one-step staining method and involves a labeled antibody reacting directly with the antigen in tissue sections.
 While this technique utilizes only one antibody and therefore is simple and rapid, the sensitivity is lower due to little signal amplification, in contrast to indirect approaches.
-However, this strategy is used less frequently than its multi-phase counterpart.

-The indirect method involves an unlabeled primary antibody (first layer) that binds to the target antigen in the tissue and a labeled secondary antibody (second layer) that reacts with the primary antibody.
-As mentioned above, the secondary antibody must be raised against the IgG of the animal species in which the primary antibody has been raised.
-This method is more sensitive than direct detection strategies because of signal amplification due to the binding of several secondary antibodies to each primary antibody if the secondary antibody is conjugated to the fluorescent or enzyme reporter.
+The indirect method involves an unlabeled primary antibody that binds to the target antigen in the tissue.
+Then a secondary antibody, which binds with the primary antibody is added as a second layer.
+As mentioned, the secondary antibody must be raised against the antibody IgG of the animal species in which the primary antibody has been raised.
+This method is more sensitive than direct detection strategies because of signal amplification due to the binding of several secondary antibodies to each primary antibody.

-Further amplification can be achieved if the secondary antibody is conjugated to several biotin molecules, which can recruit complexes of avidin-, streptavidin- or NeutrAvidin protein-bound enzyme.
-The difference between these three biotin-binding proteins is their individual binding affinity to endogenous tissue targets leading to nonspecific binding and high background; the ranking of these proteins based on their nonspecific binding affinities, from highest to lowest, is: 1) avidin, 2) streptavidin and 3) NeutrAvidin protein.

 The indirect method, aside from its greater sensitivity, also has the advantage that only a relatively small number of standard conjugated (labeled) secondary antibodies needs to be generated.
-For example, a labeled secondary antibody raised against rabbit IgG, which can be purchased "off the shelf", is useful with any primary antibody raised in rabbit.
-This is possible because all rabbit IgG in this example would have the same Fc (constant) region, thus even with a small number of anti-rabbit secondary antibodies generated, each could adhere to any primary rabbit antibody.
+For example, a labeled secondary antibody raised against rabbit IgG, is useful with any primary antibody raised in rabbit.
 This is particularly useful when a researcher is labeling more than one primary antibody, whether due to polyclonal selection producing an array of primary antibodies for a singular antigen or when there is interest in multiple antigens.
 With the direct method, it would be necessary to label each primary antibody for every antigen of interest.

+Reporter molecules

+Reporter molecules vary based on the nature of the detection method, the most common being chromogenic and fluorescence detection.
+In chromogenic immunohistochemistry an antibody is conjugated to an enzyme, such as alkaline phosphate and horseradish peroxidase, that can catalyze a color-producing reaction in the presence of a chromogenic substrate like 3,3'-diaminobenzidine (DAB).
+The colored product can be analyzed with an ordinary light microscope.
+In immunofluorescence the antibody is tagged to a fluorophore, such as fluorescein isothiocyanate, tetramethylrhodamine isothiocyanate, aminomethyl Coumarin acetate or Cyanine5.
+Synthetic fluorochromes from Alexa Fluors is also commonly used.
+The fluorochromes can be visualized by a fluorescence or confocal microscope.

+For chromogenic and fluorescent detection methods, densitometric analysis of the signal can provide semi- and fully quantitative data, respectively, to correlate the level of reporter signal to the level of protein expression or localization.

 Counterstains

-After immunohistochemical staining of the target antigen, a second stain is often applied to provide contrast that helps the primary stain stand out.
-Many of these stains show specificity for specific classes of biomolecules, while others will stain the whole cell.
-Both chromogenic and fluorescent dyes are available for IHC to provide a vast array of reagents to fit every experimental design, and include: hematoxylin, Hoechst stain and DAPI are commonly used.
+After immunohistochemical staining of the target antigen, another stain is often applied.
+The counterstain provide contrast that helps the primary stain stand out and makes it easier to examine the tissue morphology.
+It also helps with orientation and visualization of the tissue section.
+Hematoxylin is commonly used.